For this type of information, we can use the root document element

 Regular elements can be scrolled by changing

-We can do the same for the page:
+We can do the same for the page using

-It should work, but smells like cross-browser incompatibilities.
-Not good.
-Fortunately, there’s a simpler, more universal solution: special methods window.scrollBy(x,y) and window.scrollTo(pageX,pageY).
+Alternatively, there’s a simpler, universal solution: special methods window.scrollBy(x,y) and window.scrollTo(pageX,pageY).

 scrollBy(x,y)scrolls the page relative to its current position.
 For instance,